fcrespel/karaplan/docs/deployment/gcp/gke/README.md

 Before starting, follow the [Build](../build) and [SQL](../sql) guides to create the container image and database.

 Then, download the `karaplan.yml` file available in this directory to your computer.
 Update the fields marked `toComplete` with appropriate values using your preferred editor.
-Refer to the main [README](../../../../README.md) file for information about configuring identity providers.
+Refer to the deployment [README](../../README.md) file for information about configuring identity providers.

 Finally, to expose the application over HTTPS, you will need to obtain a **domain name** in which you can create a **A record** pointing to a reserved IP address.
+If you don't have one, you may try using services from [sslip.io](https://sslip.io), [nip.io](https://nip.io) or [xip.io](http://xip.io).

 ## Using Cloud Console